btorressz/United-Marco-Markets/Explanation.md

-# United Marco Markets (Tariff Risk Desk) — Full Project Explanation
+# Tariff Risk Desk — Full Project Explanation

 ## What Is This?

-The United Marco Markets(Tariff Risk Desk) is a real-time trading intelligence platform that connects two worlds that don't usually talk to each other: **global trade policy** (tariffs, sanctions, trade wars) and **cryptocurrency markets** (Bitcoin, Solana, Ethereum, stablecoins).
+The Tariff Risk Desk is a real-time trading intelligence platform that connects two worlds that don't usually talk to each other: **global trade policy** (tariffs, sanctions, trade wars) and **cryptocurrency markets** (Bitcoin, Solana, Ethereum, stablecoins).
 The core idea is that when governments impose tariffs or trade tensions escalate, it creates ripple effects across financial markets — including crypto.
 This system detects those signals early and helps traders respond.

 Think of it as a command center that watches the news, monitors prices across multiple exchanges, runs risk calculations, and tells you what's happening — all in one dashboard.

-**NOTE** This project is for research and development purposes ONLY at the moment.

 ---

 ## The Big Picture